Rom Com / Real Life Hell

-Romantic Comedy was always one of those genres I avoided through my teens and early twenties.
-Being a Goth, I was way too cool for boy-meets-girl and besides which, by 18 I was a total cynic: I had after all been the girl who’d met the boy, then got knocked up and ripped off by him!
-I’d been left with a broken heart, a wailing baby and a man-hating attitude problem for approximately five years, plus the suspicion post-FOUR WEDDINGS in the late 90’s/early noughties that all Rom-Coms had Hugh Grant in.
+Rom Com was always one of those genres I avoided through my teens and early twenties.
+Being a Goth, I was way too cool for boy-meets-girl, obviously.
+Besides which, by 18 I was a total cynic … I had after all been the girl who’d met the boy, then got knocked up and ripped off by him!
+I’d been left with a broken heart, a wailing baby and a man-hating attitude problem for approximately five years.
+I was also of the (not unreasonable) belief that post-FOUR WEDDINGS in the late 90’s/early noughties that all Romantic Comedies had Hugh Grant in.

 But I digress …

-Billy Mernit is of the opinion there is that “something extra” that keeps the good Rom Coms going in addition to boy-meets-girl and I agree.
+Rom Com expert Billy Mernit is of the opinion there is that “something extra” that keeps the good Rom Coms going in addition to ‘boy-meets-girl’.
+I agree.
 Now he’s the expert on the good ones as far as I’m concerned, but as a reader I’ve seen some royally bad Rom Coms over the years.
 So, in my humble opinion, what makes a bad Rom Com?
 Since a lot of you are writing ’em, I thought another of my lists was in order, just in case you recognise any of these…

 This is when cynics (like I was!) try and write Rom Coms.
 Boy might meet girl but no one gets together at the end, or if they do it’s to someone supposedly unexpected or someone who suddenly appears out of nowhere.
 Ultimately dissatisfying.